James S. Allen: Book publisher

-From 1962 to 1972, Allen headed IP, the Communist Party's publishing house.
 Allen recalled that he initially did not wish to stay in book publishing, as he had no background in business affairs and understood that it would leave little time for research and writing.
 However, the retiring founder, Trachtenberg, had prevailed upon Allen to accept the position as chief of the financially troubled firm.

-At IP, Allen was responsible for introducing the production of a series of inexpensive "New World Paperbacks" and made reissues of classic Marxist canon more readily available to a new generation of political activists and college students.
+At IP, Allen was responsible for introducing the production of a series of inexpensive "New World Paperbacks" and made reissues of the classic Marxist canon more readily available to a new generation of political activists and college students.
 During a cross-country sales trip, Allen had been convinced that the book trade was going to be dominated by the paperback format and that if IP were to survive in the new environment, it would need to retool its offerings.
 Old sets of book sheets not yet bound into covers were gathered up at the bindery, some having laid unused for years, and a new set of cover designs was commissioned.
 Fifteen titles were thus assembled at minimal cost and launched en masse onto the market, promoted by a special catalog.
 The inexpensive series gained ready acceptance in the market.

 Allen worked to expand the number of black authors on IP's list, reissuing works by W. E. B. Du Bois, personally editing the autobiography of communist New York City Council member Benjamin J. Davis Jr., and adding works by Henry Winston, Claude Lightfoot, and others.

 In 1968, Allen was selected as the American editor of the 50-volume Marx-Engels Collected Works project, a joint publishing project between IP, Lawrence and Wishart in the United Kingdom and Progress Publishers in Moscow.
 The three-way nature of the project was due to the project having been proposed to Moscow more or less simultaneously by the Communist Party of Great Britain and the CPUSA.
 Whereas interest in the project on the American side outside of Allen was tepid, the British assembled a team of top party intellectuals, headed by Maurice Cornforth, to work with the Soviet publishing agency to make the massive project a reality.

 Allen and Cornforth were instrumental in the decision to integrate the correspondence between Marx and Engels with the mass of letters between each of these and other correspondents, a significant change from previously published editions in other languages.
 The first volume of the edition saw print in 1975, and the 50th and final volume was published only in 2004, many years after Allen's death.